AnishJoshi123/BDD_TechBrain_Automation/README.md

-# BDD_TechBrain_Automation
-This project automates user workflows on the TechBrain learning platform using BDD-style feature files and step definitions.
+This project automates user workflows on the TechBrain learning platform using a Behavior-Driven Development (BDD) approach with Python, Selenium, and Behave.
+It simulates real user interactions and validates core functionalities through clear and readable Gherkin scenarios.

-This project is a Behavior-Driven Development (BDD) test automation framework built using Python, Selenium, and Behave for the TechBrain website.
-It focuses on simulating real user actions and validating key functionalities through readable Gherkin scenarios.
-The project follows the Page Object Model (POM) design pattern to ensure scalability, reusability, and maintainability of test code.
-It demonstrates efficient handling of web elements, synchronization using explicit waits, and structured test execution. here key learning implementing
+The framework is designed with the Page Object Model (POM) to promote scalability, maintainability, and reusability of test code.
+It incorporates robust handling of web elements, synchronization via explicit waits, and structured test execution to ensure reliability.

+Additionally, the project integrates a CI/CD workflow to automate test execution on every code push or pull request.
+This ensures continuous validation, faster feedback, and higher confidence in code quality before deployment.

+Key Learnings and Features:

-Implemented BDD approach for better collaboration Improved test readability using Gherkin syntax
+Implemented BDD approach for enhanced collaboration between developers, testers, and stakeholders.

+Improved test readability and clarity using Gherkin syntax.

-Applied Page Object Model for clean code structure Handled dynamic elements using explicit waits
+Applied Page Object Model for a clean and organized code structure.

+Managed dynamic web elements using explicit waits to avoid flaky tests.

+Integrated CI/CD pipeline for automated test execution and continuous quality assurance.